almostearthling/when-command/support/docs/cli.md

 - `-L`/`--log-level` _LEVEL_: specify the log level, all **whenever** levels are supported (default: _info_, specific to `start`)
 - `-h`/`--help`: print a brief help message about commands and options.

-> **Note**: In order to simplify the usage of **When**, many values that could have been implemented as parameters are instead left as defaults that cannot be chenged, at least for now, if not via direct intervention on the code.
+> **Note**: In order to simplify the usage of **When**, many values that could have been implemented as parameters are instead left as defaults that cannot be changed, at least for now, if not via direct intervention on the code.

 [`◀ Main`](main.md)